-Since being awarded a private ten node (80 CPUs, 160GB RAM) cluster as research startup at Sam Houston, I have taken an interest in high-performance and high-throughput computing.
-I have become proficient in use of the Message Passing Interface (MPI) protocols for inter-process communication during massively parallel computations, and also in the use of batch schedulers such as Platform LSF.
-Both techniques now form an integral component of the success of my research collaboration with the group led by Dimitri Nanopoulos at Texas A&M.
+My research requires expertise in several facets of computing, including numerical analysis, information processing, algorithm development, and visualization.
+My favorite language for general purpose use, including scripting and task automation is Perl.
+Since being awarded a private ten node (80 CPUs, 160GB RAM) cluster as research startup at Sam Houston State, I have taken an interest in high-performance and high-throughput computing, becoming proficient in use of the Message Passing Interface (MPI) protocols for inter-process communication during massively parallel computations, and also in the use of batch schedulers such as Platform LSF.
+Both techniques have proven valuable to my study of collider phenomenology.

 AEACuS (Algorithmic Event Arbiter and Cut Selection) is a fully-featured package for implementing generic event selection cuts on Monte-Carlo collider-detector simulated event specification files in the standardized .lhco format, which is designed for ease of use, automation, and lightweight installation, targeting high energy theorists and phenomenologists.
 It tidily facilitates the expression of hierarchical lepton and jet classifications, and a wealth of original algorithms are readily accessible, including all of the standard dimensionful transverse statistics, sophisticated jet, lepton and dilepton object filtering, jet reclustering, most specialized discovery statistics and event shape variables employed by CMS and ATLAS, arbitrary object recombination, and user-defined functions of computable statistics, with detailed cut-flow reporting.
 Its MT2 implementation appears to be the only public, safe, fully generalized one- and two-step computer, and Christopher Lester (Cambridge), co-developer (with Summers) of the original MT2 variable, has called it "complete in all respects".
 A presentation from the CERN (Re)interpreting New Physics Searches workshop is available here.